blgorman/RefactoringTheStarWarsUniverseWithDesignPatterns/README.md

 ## The Decorator Pattern

 Eliminate the problems with making a new subclass for each of your inheritance needs.

+### Definition

+Allow behavior to be enhanced for each object without affecting other objects of the same class by taking in an object of its own type and enhancing the base operations with new functionality.
+Avoids the problem of subclass explosion. [ref.
+Decorator Pattern](https://en.wikipedia.org/wiki/Decorator_pattern)

 ### Implementations